 SLOW DOWN.
-This is not only for all the beginners out there, but for some of us with more time in the hobby as well.
-Recently, we covered whether it is worth chasing status.
+This is not only for all the beginners out there but for some of us with more time in the hobby as well.
+We have covered whether it is worth chasing status.
 That post raised many questions to consider before going after hotel or airline status.
 Continuing with the thread of carefully thinking through our actions, we share some reminders of how to responsibly participate in the points and miles game.

 This hobby is a marathon, not a sprint.
 This may be the most important point that bears repeating.
 We do not–and should not–all have to move at some crazy pace trying to open every Chase card out there.
 Start slow, take your time, and of course, know your 5/24 status.

 What works for others may not work for you.
 In general, there are a handful of Chase cards that nearly every traveler could benefit from and should start with.
 But after that, it's what makes sense for you and your travel habits.
 I joined this hobby in 2014 and only went over 5/24 in late 2019.
 Don't feel the need to sign up for multiple cards and load up on points when you have no plan.
 In this same vein, if you are moving at a good pace, there is nothing wrong with opening an American Express card that has a high sign up, while under 5/24.
 Follow what works best for your travel goals, plans, and spending habits.
 Use those business cards to your advantage and understand, that most are eligible.

 Come up with a plan, but feel free to change that plan or modify it throughout the year as needed.
 New offers may come up that can cause you to change or deviate from your plan.
 That's okay too.